 The Group undertakes shipping operations through CSCI, an 80%-owned subsidiary of CPC, which compliments the mining operations of CPC.
-It owns three (3) units of landing craft tanks (LCT) (self-propelled barges) with a capacity of 3000DWT.
-Two of the vessels are registered with the MARINA under the names of Century Summit 1 and Century Summit 2.
-The third vessel, Summit 3, has arrived in Surigao Port and undergoing customs clearance.
-These vessels are utilized for the mining operations of CPC and chartered out during mining season.
+It owns three (3) units of landing craft tanks (LCT) (self-propelled barges) with a capacity of 3000DWT registered with MARINA, namely Centuru Summit 1, Century Summit 2 and Century Summit 3.
+These vessels are utilized for the mining operations of CPC and chartered out during off mining season.

 The management of CPMHC is confident that over-all, operational targets for the year 2015 will be accomplished and the potential of the Group's resources will be realized.